survivejs/react-book/manuscript/03_webpack_and_react.md

 In JSX we are mixing something that looks a bit like HTML with JavaScript.
 Note how we treat attributes.
 Instead of using `class` as we would in vanilla HTML, we use `className`, which is the DOM equal.
 Even though JSX will feel a little weird to use at first it will become second nature over time.

 The developers of React have decoupled themselves from the limitations of DOM.
-As a result React is highly performant.
+As a result, React is highly performant.
 This comes with a cost, though.
 The library isn't as small as you might expect.
 You can expect bundle sizes for small applications to be around 150-200k, React included.
-That is considerably less when gzipped over wire but it's still something.
+That is considerably less when gzipped over wire, but it's still something.

 T> The interesting side benefit of this approach is that React doesn't depend on DOM.
-In fact React can use other targets, such as [mobile](https://facebook.github.io/react-native/), [canvas](https://github.com/Flipboard/react-canvas) or [terminal](https://github.com/Yomguithereal/react-blessed).
+In fact, React can use other targets, such as [mobile](https://facebook.github.io/react-native/), [canvas](https://github.com/Flipboard/react-canvas) or [terminal](https://github.com/Yomguithereal/react-blessed).
 DOM just happens to be the most relevant one for web developers.

 ### Better with Friends

 React isn't the smallest library out there.
 It does manage to solve fundamental problems, though.
 It is a pleasure to develop thanks to its relative simplicity and a powerful API.
-You will need to complement it with a set of tools but you can pick these based on actual need.
+You will need to complement it with a set of tools, but you can pick these based on actual need.
 It's far from a "one size fits all" type of solution which frameworks tend to be.

 The approach used by React allowed Facebook to develop React Native on top of the same ideas.
 This time instead of DOM, we are operating on mobile platform rendering.
 React Native provides abstraction over components and a layout system.
 It provides you the setup you already know from the web.
 This makes it a good gateway for web developers wanting to go mobile.